Getting infected by Malware is one of the worst things that could happen to you!

 Malware can reside on your computer unnoticed for months and then suddenly strike.

 With malware appearing more and more in the news, you should take as much precaution as possible to protect yourself against the damages.
-While VPNs and backups are a good first step, there is plenty more that you need to look out for.
+While VPN services and backups are a good first step, there is plenty more that you need to look out for.

 - What is Malware